Apacher122/DB-Project-1/README.md

 Additional implementation: We added some functionality that allowed for more comprehensive interaction with the database and a more logical and completed web app.
 This includes: a profile tab that shows the user their input information, a settings tab that allows the user to add a new address and specify their birthday and size preference, a newsfeed on the home page that shows your posts and your friends' posts, being able to remove a review once you have posted it on item pages, and being able to add a new address on the checkout page.

 Unimplemented portions of proposal: We did not attach images to reviews, as we found that it did not make much sense since we changed our review post formats to be just a thumbs up or a thumbs down.

+4. Interesting web pages:
+- Individual item pages (/item?=type[item name]&color=[color]): each page shows the product's information from the natural join of products and retailers (seller name, product name, product color if applicable, price, size, description).
+At the bottom of the page, we show the reviews from the table review_posts (reviewer name, thumbs up/down) and also show the average score of the item, i.e., the proportion of thumbs up to the total number of reviews
+-